andreoliwa/nitpick/docs/plugins.rst

 Enforce configurations and autofix JSON files.

 Add the configurations for the file name you wish to check.
-Style example: `the default config for package.json`_.
+Style example: :gitref:`the default config for package.json <src/nitpick/resources/javascript/package-json.toml>`.

 .. _textplugin: